maolro/raldamain/en/rules/Character creation/talentos.md

 You are an expert in fields related to a subject.
 You are fluent in rolls to remember or know information related to a specific subject.
 Each time you gain a talent level you can choose a different subject in which you are fluent.
 Some knowledge topics to choose from are engineering, history, medicine, theology, chemistry and cryptography.
 You can also choose as a subject to know the traits, history and behaviors of a specific extraplanar culture or race.

-### Heroism (STR)
+### Heroics (STR)

 You are able to use your physical strength to perform great feats on the battlefield.
-You have fluency in attack rolls to perform combat maneuvers (Grapple, Trip, Thrust or Disarm) and to attack with improvised weapons.
-You can use your Heroism dice to defend against combat maneuvers, and you can cancel an enemy-generated hit once per turn at talent level 2 (2 times per turn at talent level 4).
+You have proficiency in attack rolls to perform combat maneuvers (Grapple, Trip, Push or Disarm) and to attack with improvised weapons.
+You can use your Heroism dice to defend against combat maneuvers and you also gain resistance to them equal to the amount of proficiency dice gained by talent levels (Resistance 1 at level 1, resistance 2 at level 3...)

 ### Intimidate (STR)